Many nurses look for jobs through nursing recruitment agencies.

 - Years in Business

-It’s important to know how long the agency you’re applying to has been doing business.
+It’s necessary to know how long the agency you’re applying to has been doing business.

 I know of one agency that had the most attractive website with lots of bells and whistles on it.

 This agency asked for a fee upfront with no guarantee that you would get a job.